You are here: The Oldskool PC/Oldskool PC Software/8088 Corruption

 8088 Corruption is a program that Sandor Tojzan and myself created in 2004 to demonstrate that it was indeed possible to display full-motion, full-screen color video (with sync'd audio) on an original 4.77MHz IBM PC with nothing more than a Sound Blaster card and CGA.
 I came up with the player and first few encoders; Sandor created the final (quality) version of the encoder.

 Downloads of the player and sample video files are available so that you can try it yourself on your own classic hardware.
-It's not a hoax, I swear :-)
+And, while Sandor's encoder has not yet been released, Mike Chambers worked on and released an encoder so you can make your own 8088 Corruption-style videos yourself.

 Background

 This started as a bit of a joke around the office about doing st00pid things with old technology, like, "Oh yeah?
 Well, I can calculate fractals on an abacus!" or "Oh yeah?
 Well, I can whistle at 300 baud!", etc. During said nerdly session, I blurted out, "Oh yeah?
 Well, I can display video on my XT!".
-Later that day I started to obsess about the idea...
+And then I caught myself, because it was at that point I realized it was actually possible.
+And then became obsessed.

 Months later of tinkering on an IBM PC Model 5150, I had something working, and casually mentioning the project to gODjR/iq2000 (Sandor) sparked his interest and he began work on a MUCH vastly improved transcoder for video to our system.
 He delivered it a few days before the demoparty Pilgrimage 2004, and I encoded the sample video I had prepared into raw data, transferred it to the 5150, and then packed the whole thing up (monitor and all) and took it on the plane with me.
 Once there, I ran into massive hard drive corruption problems and lost half the video data and 75% of the audio data -- but, even with a broken production, we won 1st place ;-)